veda-grace-clinic/www.vedagraceclinic.com/README.md

 If you want to include additional plugins which you will not be modifying its source code, find the plugin on `wpackagist.org` and make an entry for in the `composer.json` file.

 If you want to include additional plugins which you will modify its source code, do not use composer, instead, install the plugin directly to the `site/wp-content/plugins` directory.
+MAKE SURE TO UPDATE `.gitignore` TO INCLUDE THE PLUGIN!

 -